rsonger/software-engineering-lab/_posts/2025-04-23-animations.md

             GL.glUniform4f(self.variable_ref, *self.data)
 ```

-The first thing we do is confirm that we have a reference to the uniform variable. `self.variable_ref` is set to `None` when the `Uniform` object initializes, but then it receives a value in the `locate_variable` method.
+The first thing we do is confirm that we have a reference to the uniform variable.
+When the `Uniform` object initializes, `self.variable_ref` is set to `None` but then it receives a value when the `locate_variable` method is called.
 So our message to the programmer is a reminder to call `locate_variable` before `upload_data`.
 Then we check the data type of this uniform variable and upload the data with the appropriate [`glUniform`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glUniform.xhtml){:target="_blank"} function.
 If the data stores more than one value (such as a `list` or `tuple`), then we [unpack the data](https://docs.python.org/3/tutorial/controlflow.html#tut-unpacking-arguments) to pass its values as separate arguments to the GL function.

 <input type="checkbox" class="checkbox inline"> Make sure there are no errors and save the `openGL.py` file.